 In our listening tests we found this pure CD unit to share the family sound of the D-03X, listed above with an easy-going, less “hifi” presentation.
 The main difference is that the D-380 has a tube output stage offering a pleasingly smooth delivery.
 Compared to the D-03X, the D-380 has a slightly more forward midrange and upper bass frequencies, whilst the D-03X offers a better overall linearity and capability at the frequency extremes.
 We feel that the lightly warmer sound of the D-380 may particularly compliment a lot of the brighter and more forward electronics in the market today (something The Audio Consultants tries to avoid) but still sounds superb on the more neutral components we offer.
 This voicing leads to a particularly non-fatiguing listening experience, with holographic vocals being a highlight.
 There is a solid-state option, bypassing the valve stage, which is also good, but there is no doubt that Luxman has designed this model to be used with the valve stage for main listening.
 And there is the glow of the tube visible through the viewing window in the front panel.

 The styling of this unit is distinctive, housed in a wooden case with a finely finished aluminium front panel.
 The use of the ‘38’ in the naming convention is an homage to older units from Luxman’s past that helped give them the reputation they enjoy, and hence the vintage inspired appearance.
 There is also a matching tube amplifier (the LX-380) in the same finish.
-Newly released, the D-380 CD player offers a vintage aesthetic, with very much a modern-day sound.
+The D-380 CD player offers a vintage aesthetic, with very much a modern-day sound.

-Luxman D-380 in wood/aluminium finish £4300
+Luxman D-380 in wood/aluminium finish £4495

 Immediately from plugging in the very first time, it was clear this is one incredibly special CD player.
 The natural sound quality with immensely low noise floor results in a level of transparency rarely heard with any digital replay format.
 Holography and image presentation is quite remarkable.
 There is little doubt this is one of the best sounding CD players we have heard and is on a par with the Spectral Studio Reference models which is one of the highest compliments we can offer.
-The latter will outperform many branded CD players costing several times more which makes the Luxman D-10X priced at £15000 almost a “bargain”.
+The latter will outperform many branded CD players costing several times more which makes the Luxman D-10X priced at £15k, almost a “bargain”.

 In our listening tests we found the D-10X to be one of the very best CD sources we have ever heard.
 Tone is completely natural.
 The soundstage is not only very wide but also very deep, to allow for a truly holographic sound field.
 This is also demonstrated by how well the size of the recording venue is rendered to the listener.
 Highs are handled with real finesse with a huge amount of micro-detail, without any digital glare or sibilance.
 More complicated music, such as orchestral, is shown in all its glory and elegance.
 Even in complicated passages the D-10X never misses a beat, allowing huge amounts of information to be delivered clearly and with excellent articulation.
 Bass has true extension whilst retaining natural tone and texture.
 SACD replay is also very impressive.